ValRCS/RCS_Data_Analysis_Python_09_2019/Machine_Learning_Intro/README.md

 ### Short definition
-Machine learning is the science of getting computers to act without being explicitly programmed.
-- from Stanford Machine Learning course on Coursera
+Machine learning is the science of getting computers to act without being explicitly programmed. from Stanford Machine Learning course on Coursera: https://www.coursera.org/learn/machine-learning (2Million students!! but prepare for MATLAB ughh)

 ### Dry definition from SAS
 Machine learning is a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.